SaintLucifur/cse15l-lab-reports/lab-report-3-week-3.md

 * Methods Called

 1. getPath()
 No argument is put in this method.
 If the input url changes, this would change as well
 2. contains()
 "/add" is the argument to this method
 3. getQuery()
 No argument is put in this method.
 If the input url changes, this would change as well
 4. split()
 "=" is the argument to this method.
 If it changes, the splitted query will vary
+5. equals()
+"/" is the argument put in this method.

 **Screenshot 5 (/search?s=aStringToSearch)**

 ![Image](searchLab3.png)